 The SteelSeries Nova Pro Wireless' build quality is great.
 They're mostly made of plastic, but the headband has a metal plate and a nylon sling to keep them sturdy and comfortable.
 Unlike the SteelSeries Arctis Pro Wireless, there isn't extra nylon to wrap over the top of the headband, and there are only three settings for adjusting the strap.
 The hinges can expand the metal headband to better fit larger heads.
 The mic is retractable too, and you can remove the ear cup plate to access the battery or USB port.
 Some parts, such as the headband, are replaceable, which can prolong the overall lifespan of the headset.

-Unfortunately, some users have reported a high noise floor when the ANC and Bluetooth are both active, and we were able to confirm this with our own unit.
+Unfortunately, some users have reported a high noise floor when the ANC and Bluetooth are both active, and we confirmed this with our own unit.
 Switching between Bluetooth on and off doesn't significantly affect the noise floor.
 We also noticed that having the mic on adds a slight hiss to your audio.
 It's not very noticeable when the mic is being used, but if you have a live mic and you're not speaking, you'll hear the hiss in the feedback.
 Some users have also experienced this issue with ANC off or sidetone on and Bluetooth enabled.
 If you've encountered this issue, please let us know in the forums, and we'll update our review.

 The SteelSeries Arctis Nova Pro Wireless' frequency response consistency is very good.
 Bass delivery is fairly consistent, although you may notice a slight drop in bass if you have thick hair or wear glasses.
 There are also tiny deviations in treble delivery due to fit and positioning; however, as long as you take the time to adjust them on your head, you'll achieve consistent audio delivery each time you use them.